Paediatric Critical Care Unit (PCCU)

 “Our experienced team delivers safe care with a positive outlook that is compassionate, kind and warm.”

-Most children requiring intensive care are transferred from other areas within James Cook, or the Emergency Department.
-Some children will need to be transferred in to PICU from their local hospital and will be brought to us by North East Children’s Transport And Retrieval (NECTAR).
+Most children requiring critical care are transferred from other areas within James Cook, or the emergency department.
+Some children will need to be transferred in to PCCU from their local hospital and will be brought to us by North East Children’s Transport And Retrieval (NECTAR).